-- Plug-ins – WordPress offers a wider range of free plug-ins to incorporate many functionality that are not available in the theme you have chosen.
-For example, social media icon integration and update of reviews and posts into your site.
-Another example is – you want to add a different layout / element in the website which is not available in the theme.
-You can install a plug-in that offers more layout and widget options to incorporate in the website.
-You also can add analytics related plug-ins to see the visitors of your website and so on.
+- Plug-ins – WordPress offers a wider range of free plug-ins to incorporate many functionalities that are not available in the theme you have chosen.
+For example, social media icon integration and update of reviews and posts on your site.
+Another example is – you want to add a different layout/element to the website which is not available in the theme.
+You can install a plug-in that offers more layout and widget options to incorporate into the website.
+You also can add analytics-related plug-ins to see the visitors of your website and so on.

-- WP-Admin Panel – WordPress provides you an easy-to-use interface to update content quickly and publish to Live.
-Create a post, insert image / video using Media Library and publish it.
+- WP-Admin Panel – WordPress provides you with an easy-to-use interface to update content quickly and publish it to Live.
+Create a post, insert an image/video using Media Library and publish it.
 It is that simple.

 - Woocommerce Module – Anytime during the development, you can add the eCommerce module that allows you to maintain the product catalog and integrate the payment modes with a few clicks.
 Entire order management process with email templates are available ready-made and you can put up a new store in just one day.

 - Language Support – WordPress provides you with an i18N feature that supports more than 11 languages.
 You can select the language and the website content will be shown in the selected language.